 The Flying Signaleers, Inc.

-A flying partnership Thun Field (KPLU) Pierce County
+Welcome to the our flying partnership @ Thun Field (KPLU) Pierce County

 Flying Signaleers Inc. is a non-profit airplane partnership.
 The planes are owned by Flying Signaleers Inc. and operated by the membership with over sight by the club elected board members.
 One of the missions of the club has always been; passing the leadership, equipment and aircraft on to the next generation of flyers.
 We are lacated atThun Field / Pierce County Airport (KPLU).
 As a partnership that began in 1956, this is perhaps one of the oldest flight partnerships in the US.